 Contact with a prospect during either an evaluation or quiet period.
 (NCAA Bylaws 13.02.5.2 and 13.02.5.4) The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting activity for the 30 calendar days immediately following discovery of the violation.
 Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited until 30 days following the discovery of the violation or the first permissible date for in-person off-campus contact with the prospect, as deemed appropriate.
-In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact during the prospect's senior year.
-In sports that do not permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect.
+In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect during his/her junior year and no more than one additional off-campus contact during the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact during the prospect's senior year.

 Contact with a prospect during a dead period.
 (NCAA Bylaw 13.02.5.5) The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting activity for the 90 calendar days immediately following discovery of the violation.
 Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited for six calendar months.
-Further telephone calls and electronic correspondence between any institutional staff member and the prospective student-athlete involved in the violation shall be prohibited for the 60 days following discovery of the violation (or the first permissible date for telephone calls/electronic correspondence with the prospect).
+Further telephone calls and electronic correspondence between any institutional staff member and the prospective student-athlete involved for the 60 days following discovery of the violation (or the first permissible date for telephone calls/electronic correspondence with the prospect).